MET524 Research Ethics for the Social Sciences

 The course does not presuppose prior knowledge about ethics; however, basic ethical perspectives will not be presented in detail.
 Therefore, it is helpful if students have some rudimentary knowledge about ethical perspectives (e.g. utilitarianism, deontology/duty ethics, virtue ethics).

-Written paper.
-Presentation of paper, as well as commentary on the paper presentation of one other student.
+Commentary on the paper presentation of one other student.
+(20%)